chord progressions in tonal music

 What is the history of such ideas?

-Up to the present time, the predominant theories in music have been those of Rameau (1683 - 1764), Schoenberg (1874 - 1951) and Schenker (1868 - 1935).
+Up to the present time, the predominant theories in tonal music have been those of Rameau (1683 - 1764), Schoenberg (1874 - 1951) and Schenker (1868 - 1935).
 Each of these theorists, in his turn explains something about the way tonal music is structured.
 Rameau explains vertical harmonic formations; Schoenberg, the relationships between chords and key structures and Schenker the role of counterpoint in creating musical structure.
 However, none of these theorists fully explains the syntax of chord progressions or musical phrases or the relationship between voice leading and root progression patterns.
-For further information about the role of syntax in tonal music please refer to the notes on the connection with linguistics in Chapter 1 of the book section.
+For general information about the role of syntax in tonal music please refer to the notes on the connection with linguistics in Chapter 1 of the book section.

 Some writers such as Weber, Schoenberg, McHose and Piston have described chord progressions by tables which show the probabilities of chords on each degree of the musical scale moving to chords on other degrees of the musical scale.
 However, there are problem with all of these tables and there is something unsatisfactory about a theory which is just a tabular description of observed data.
 A theory is meant to tell you something about underlying patterns.
 Also, these tables describe chord progressions regardless of the position of the chord in the musical phrase and they don't account for aspects of harmony such as chromatic chords or modulation.